 The Journey of the Heroine/Hero stands as a model for how we might identify, accept, and move through this critical, yet exciting, challenge.
 In a 2018 series of three workshops, I invite you to explore that mythic model in community with others – starting in May with The Call and following in June with The Journey.
 The third workshop, The Return, was scheduled for October, but postponed until early 2019.

 All three events are experiential explorations that incorporate theory and practice, cross-cultural inclusive spirituality, action methods, music, movement, and other expressive arts that facilitate and support integration of new insights.
 These events acknowledge and honor intergenerational Life Stages, and along with other empowering resources, uses a Sociometric Wheel to explore Seasons and Stages of this Heroine/Hero’s Journey.

 WORKSHOP FACILITATOR: MaryCatherine (Cathy) Burgess, PhD, LPC, TEP

-Founder of White Buffalo Associates in 1993, MaryCatherine brings decades of experience as a teacher; workshop and retreat facilitator; shamanic practitioner; trainer, educator, and practitioner of psychodrama, sociometry and group psychotherapy (TEP); chaplain/minister; CTT Facilitator with Barrett Values Center; graduate facilitator for the IONS Conscious Aging Program; pilot facilitator for Death Makes Life Possible workshops (to accompany DMLP film); co-facilitator of ‘Conversations About Living and Dying’ series; licensed mental health practitioner in Nebraska; musician; student of Jean Houston’s Mystery School and School for Social Artistry; and co-founder of the Omaha Celtic Group.
+Founder of White Buffalo Associates in 1993, MaryCatherine brings a lifetime of experience as a teacher; workshop and retreat facilitator; shamanic practitioner; trainer, educator, and practitioner of psychodrama, sociometry and group psychotherapy (TEP); chaplain/minister; CTT Facilitator with Barrett Values Centre; author; graduate facilitator for the IONS Conscious Aging Program; pilot facilitator for Death Makes Life Possible workshops (to accompany DMLP film); human relations consultant; licensed mental health practitioner in Nebraska; musician; student of Jean Houston’s Mystery School and School for Social Artistry; and co-founder of the Omaha Celtic Group.

 She chaired the Religion Department at Holy Name High School in Omaha during the late 1970s and then worked for 13 years at Union Pacific Railroad in the areas of personal injury claims, medical management, quality integration, leadership, and organizational effectiveness.